markschl/seqtool-docs/docs/split.md

 Distribute sequences into multiple files based on a variable/function or advanced expression

-or advanced expressions specified in the output path (`-o/--output`).
-See `--help` and `--help-vars` for more information.
-In contrast to other commands, the output argument (`-o`) of the 'split' command can contain variables/functions to determine the file path for each sequence.
+In contrast to other commands, the output argument (`-o/--output`) of the 'split' command can contain variables and advanced expressions to determine the file path for each sequence.
+However, the output format will not be automatically determined from file extensions containing variables.

 ```